FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: Compact fixed-point representation

 The location of the most significant bit is important to avoid overflows.
 If an overflow occurs, the intermediate variable will be completely distorted and thus the result of the calculation will be unusable.
 Two strategies can be adopted to deal with overflows: a worst-case scenario where one can choose parameters to avoid any overflow or an average-case scenario where one allows a certain overflow with sufficiently low probability.

 Avoiding any overflow comes at a significant enlargement of the parameters and thus at a significant cost, which is why we adopt the strategy to avoid overflows with a maximal overflow probability of $P_{of} = 2^{-64}$.
-To determine the ideal MSB position we measure the variance and then assume a Gaussian distribution to calculate the overflow probability.
+To determine the ideal MSB position we measure the variance and then, following the central limit theorem, we assume a Gaussian distribution to calculate the overflow probability.
 For a given MSB position $p_{MSB}$ and standard deviation $\sigma$, the probability of overflow is:

 Using this equation we determine the lowest $p_{MSB}$ that fulfills the maximal overflow probability of $P_{of} = 2^{-64}$ for each intermediate variable.